endlesstory0428/Graph-Cities/README.md

 # Wave decomposition algorithm + k-core decomposition

 This repo contains an implementation of an edge decomposition into waves.
-It also includes modifications of an implementation of an [edge decomposition based on fixed points of degree peeling][edge-decomp] used in [Atlas][atlas].
+The algorithm was developed by James Abello Monedero and implemented by Daniel Nakhimovich.
+We also include here modifications of an implementation of an [edge decomposition based on fixed points of degree peeling][edge-decomp] used in [Atlas][atlas].

 ## Installation